18F/18f.gsa.gov/_posts/2016-07-13-3-ways-for-digital-acqusition-teams-to-work-better.md

 We know that the best way to improve this pilot is to be proactive about talking about our work and to constantly seek feedback from participants and the public.
-We have already started using the feedback that we've gotten from the teams to shape this pilot, but we’ll be continuing to share our work through blogs posts like this so the public can see how the federal government is embracing modern design and development.
+We have already started using the feedback that we've gotten from the teams to shape this pilot, and we continue to share our work through blogs posts like this so the public can see how the federal government is embracing modern design and development.
 Next, we’ll be launching a three-part series that outlines our methodology on